 Hey, my name is Thomas Hardy and I’m one of the coordinators for the social events of CUPC 2019.
-I am a third year physics major at McGill and I’m from Brazil.
+I am a fourth year physics major at McGill from Brazil.
 I got interested in physics because of a teacher in high school who showed me how amazing and interesting this field could be, particularly astrophysics.
-I joined the CUPC committee because I think it is important for undergraduate physics students to understand what is out there for them, be it in research, potential grad schools or even working in the private sector.
+I joined the CUPC committee as I think it is important for undergraduate physics students to understand what is out there for them, be it in research, potential grad schools or even working in the private sector.
 I am extremely excited to be able to organize and host this conference at McGill and I hope to see you all there.

 I’m a French and Spanish student at McGill, currently in an honours physics program set to graduate in June 2020.
-With this, I hope to be able to work in research later on - I have not yet quite decided which fields I prefer, although astrophysics is a very strong contender for the moment.
-When I don’t have assignments or midterms to study for, I love to read, dance, play the piano, and hang out with my friends.
-I also spend a lot of my time out of the classroom participating in the McGill Rocket Team and working on research with a professor on exoplanets.
-I’m very excited to be part of the CUPC team because I believe it is an amazing opportunity for students to meet, share interests, and learn more about potential career and research paths for their future.
+With this, I hope to be able to work in astrophysics research later on - hopefully as a professor at a university!
+My past research experiences include working on exoplanets with Dr. Cowan at McGill and doing a research project on stellar variability at Imperial College.
+In my free time I love to read, bake, play the piano, and hang out with my friends.
+I also spend a lot of my time out of the classroom participating in the McGill Rocket Team and am very involved in McGill’s Golden Key chapter.
+I’m very excited to be part of the CUPC team because it’s an amazing opportunity for students to meet, share interests, and learn more about potential career paths.

-I am a second year physics student.
+I am a U3 (last year) physics student.
 I was born in Shawinigan, a small town in Quebec, and I have lived in Montreal since 2017.
 My main field of interest in physics is astrophysics.
 I also think that the role of AI and new technologies in fighting climate change is a very interesting field.
 So far, I have done two internships.
 During the first one, I was working with photonic integrated circuits at AEPONYX, here in Montreal.
 The second one was at the Institute for research on exoplanets (University of Montreal), where I was testing the possibility of using Gaussian processes to remove stellar noise from Doppler spectroscopy measurements.
 In my free time, I am a soccer referee at the provincial level, and I enjoy long-distance running.
 I also like to explore Montreal, which is still relatively new for me!

 Hello!
 Unlike the others here I am not pursuing a major in physics – to be honest, I’ve changed my major so many times that not even I am sure what I’m in.
-I am currently in third-year Cognitive Science with a minor in math, but previous majors have included physics and computer science.
+I am currently in fourth-year Cognitive Science with a minor in math, but previous majors have included physics and computer science.
 A field that I am very interested in is the applications of computer science in physics.
 Despite my indecision I retain a deep love of physics and I am pumped to be part of the CUPC team!
 Other hobbies of mine include playing saxophone and piano, dancing, cooking, eating, running, and crying over my broken code.
 I can’t wait to see you all at the conference!